-- Add 'New Enrolment Application': mind you choose the correct intake (February 2022 or September 2022).
+- Add 'New Enrolment Application': mind you choose the correct intake (September 2022).

 - Add your previous education and answer the supplementary questions.

 After your enrolment request has been submitted, you’ll receive a confirmation email from Studielink.

 Part of the application process is an intake.
 The goal of the intake is to manage each other’s expectations and check whether the purpose and program profile of the master’s is clear to you.
 You can find out if you have the right mindset, such as open-mindedness and willingness to develop.